#02009 Print This PagePrint This Page

 At the age of twenty-three.

-My character was broken,
+Well, my character was broken,

-And I was thrown in jail,
+And I was sent to jail,

 My friends and parents did their best